Resilient and Relentless: Recruiter faces death, heals through desire to serve

 |0

-This work, Resilient and Relentless: Recruiter faces death, heals through desire to serve [Image 2 of 2], by MSgt Bobby Pilch, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Resilient and Relentless: Recruiter faces death, heals through desire to serve, by MSgt Bobby Pilch, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT